dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - DHIS2 Events Fundamentals

-Feedback: You can enroll in any of the DHIS2 Fundamentals courses or look for more training opportunities on our website.
+**Feedback**: You can enroll in any of the DHIS2 Fundamentals courses or look for more training opportunities on our website.